heidibaum/heidibaum.github.io/people.md

 * **To update any Dashboard information** (e.g., change of affiliation or name, add a study): You can either fill out the <a href="#dashboardform"><b>form</b></a> below or [**email us**](mailto:manybabiesconsortium@gmail.com) with your updated information.
 * **Report MB-related activities**: Don't forget to keep an updated record of your MB-related activities and initiatives (e.g., workshops, talks etc.).
 Please use <a href="https://forms.gle/qaynWvpYLP1J4eYd6" target="_blank"><b>this form</b></a> to help us keep track of all the amazing work you are doing for ManyBabies!
 Your reported activities will be added to this <a href="https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing" target="_blank"><b>list of MB activities</b></a>.

-> Please note that all responses to the Dashboard Form are moderated.
-Thanks for your patience!

 #### For Project Leads:
 * **To add multiple contributors at once**: [**email us**](mailto:manybabiesconsortium@gmail.com)